 Homeowners Insurance and Risk Selection

-In the world of homeowners insurance, picking the right risks is key
+In the world of homeowners insurance, picking the right risks is key to

-a property.
+property.
 They use tools and data to figure out the chances of claims and

 losses.

 The insurance underwriting process is central to this.
+Insurers check

-local crime rates, and the homeowner's credit.
+the home's age, local crime rates, and the homeowner's credit.

 https://youtube.com/watch?v=Fb7vWHW5PzE